segment-integrations/connect-kafka/README.md

 - Deploys in your infrastructure
 - Supports any Kafka cluster
 - Built with [Heroku Kafka](https://www.heroku.com/kafka) support in mind (with public/private space support)
-- Takes 10 minutes to deploy
+- Deploys in 5 minutes
 - Supports all Segment standard methods (`identify`, `track`, `page`, `screen`, `group`)

 ## Quickstart